Bagan Temples Must-See in Bagan

 Tayok Pye Temple is one of the most beautiful Bagan temples that were made entirely of stucco.
 Built by King Narathihapate around the middle of the 13th century, this temple is among the larger temples located in the eastern area of Bagan.
 The overall layout of the temple consists of a large central core where Buddha statues are erected, with each statue facing its corresponding cardinal directions.

-Inside the Payok Pye Temple you’ll find well-preserved frescos that feature different Buddha figures.
+Inside the Payok Pye Temple you’ll find well-preserved frescoes that feature different Buddha figures.
 Some carvings depict stories about Buddhism.
 The Payok Pye Temple is one of those Bagan temples where tourists are allowed to climb to the top to marvel at the gorgeous sunset views that Bagan is known for.